 When reading about decision-making in the excellent book, “Thinking Fast and Slow” (Daniel Kahneman) I was struck how it related to the thinking that goes on in these short, annual offsites.
 How much it related to how teams judge the challenge of problems when they make decisions, choose their strategies and develop their plans.

 The example comes from Chapter 23 of Thinking Fast and Slow, by Nobel prize winner Daniel Kahneman.
-In this example, a team in which he is involved are estimating how long it will take to develop their material into a brand new course, design a curriculum and write the course book.
+In this example, a team of academics with which he is involved, are estimating how long it will take them to develop their material into a brand new course, design a curriculum and write the course book.

 How long will we take?
 The inside view

 The first question, was “How long might this take?”.
 They decided to get everyone to estimate for themselves how long they thought the project might take, before sharing their thoughts with one another.

 They had already done some experience and had done some product development for this course, so they understood the complexity.
 They even had some examples developed already.
 They surely knew what they were doing and facing.